 The defendant’s lawyer argued that this is a leap that the jury can and should be able to make because it “speaks to the nature and extent of Plaintiff’s damages.”
-Not a great argument but it is the best one the insurance company’s lawyer had.
-Defendant’s lawyer also threw out what is even more of a reach: the f-bombs after a car accident reveal plaintiff’s “state of mind, motivation and intention in bringing this instant lawsuit.”
+Not a great argument, but it is the best one the insurance company’s lawyer had.
+Defendant’s lawyer also threw out what is even more of a reach: the F-bombs after a car accident reveal the plaintiff’s “state of mind, motivation, and intention in bringing this instant lawsuit.”
 So, the argument goes, the fact that he was mad underscores that he is faking his injuries and filing a revenge lawsuit.
 That is just dumb.
 (Yet I’ll admit it would probably impact my damage award if I were a juror.)

 Judge Hollander found that testimony on this was “wholly irrelevant and immaterial to the issues of causation and damages” and that, even if relevant, the potential of unfair prejudice to the plaintiff would outweigh the probative value of the claim.